When can I get induced?

 Cesarean delivery is definitely over-used in the United States.
 There are some good reasons why a woman might need one:

-• If she’s had a prior “Classical” cesarean delivery (where the incision on the uterus is made higher than normal)
+• If she has had a prior “classical” Cesarean delivery (where the incision on the uterus is made higher than normal)

-• If she’s had more than two prior regular (“low transverse”) cesareans
+• If she has had more than two prior regular (“low transverse” incision) Cesareans

-• If she has placenta previa, where the placenta covers (or is very close to) the cervix or vase previa (where placental blood vessels cover the cervix)
+• If she has placenta previa, where the placenta covers (or is very close to) the cervix or vasa previa (where placental blood vessels cover the cervix)

 • If her baby is breech or sideways (and the doctor is unable to turn the baby to be head down)

-• If her baby is unable to tolerate labor (this should be unusual)
+• If her baby does not tolerate labor (this should be relatively rare and there are some specific criteria that can indicate this)

-• If her baby is too big (which is more than 5,000 grams or about 11 lbs for a nondiabetic mother or more than 4,500 grams or just under 10 lbs for a diabetic mother)
+• If her baby is too big, which is more than 5,000 grams (or about 11 lbs) for a nondiabetic mother or more than 4,500 grams (or just under 9 lbs 15 oz) for a diabetic mother

-• If her labor doesn’t progress or she is unable to push the baby out after sufficient time (most doctors don’t given women enough time for these things)
+• If her labor doesn’t progress or she is unable to push the baby out after sufficient time (many doctors don’t give women enough time for these things; however, we have criteria that we follow to determine if this is happening)

 • If she has active genital herpes or uncontrolled HIV

-Those are just about all the reasons.
-We don’t know for sure, but probably half of all cesareans done are unnecessary.
-Most of the unnecessary cesareans are related to impatience, and new guidelines from the American College of Obstetricians, will result in significantly fewer cesareans if doctors follow them.
+Those are just about all of the reasons, aside from the more emergent ones we won’t go into here.
+We don’t know for sure, but as many as half of all Cesareans performed are unnecessary.
+Most of the unnecessary Cesareans are related to impatience.
+Guidelines from the American College of Obstetricians and Gynecologists (ACOG) will, if followed, result in significantly fewer Cesareans if doctors follow them.

 Will I need an episiotomy?

-This doesn’t mean that you might not tear, but however badly you might tear an episiotomy would’ve made things worse.
+This doesn’t mean that you might not tear, but however badly you might tear, an episiotomy likely would have made things much worse.

 Why am I so tired?

-What can you do?
-In the first trimester, work on minimizing the effects of nausea and vomiting of pregnancy.
-Keep your energy up by eating several small meals or snacks throughout the day and try adding vitamin B6 if you haven’t already.
-Naps sometimes feel like a good idea, but they often have the opposite effect then what you desire.
-Napping can interfere with your ability to get good rest at night and create a vicious cycle.
-Going for a walk for getting some exercise is probably a better idea and will improve your nighttime sleep.
+To help with symptoms in the first trimester, you can work on minimizing the effects of nausea and vomiting of pregnancy by eating several small meals or snacks throughout the day and adding vitamin B6 twice a day if you haven’t already.
+Naps sometimes feel like a good idea, but they often have the opposite effect than what you desire.
+Napping can interfere with your ability to get good rest at night and this can create a vicious cycle.
+Going for a walk or getting some exercise is probably a better idea and will improve your nighttime sleep.

 Some women in the first trimester are excessively tired because they have cut caffeine completely out of their diets.
-Remember, you were still allowed to have up to 350 mg of caffeine today; so don’t feel too badly about having that cup of coffee in the morning or maybe after lunch.
+Remember, you are still allowed to have up to 350 mg of caffeine per day; so don’t feel too bad about having that cup of coffee in the morning or maybe after lunch.

-Many pregnant women need to work on maximizing their sleep habits.
+Many pregnant women need to work on maximizing their sleep hygiene.
 Make sure you have a dark room, maybe with a noisemaker, like a fan or something else that makes background noise, to minimize interruptions.
 Try to use your bedroom for sleep only; don’t make a habit of watching TV from your bed or staring at your phone.
-Women in the third trimester often find every little uncomfortable spring in their mattress with their rounder bellies and hips.
-Try adding an extra layer of egg crate or a phone topper to your mattress and make sure you have a long pillow that you can hug with your legs.
+Women in the third trimester often find every little uncomfortable spring in their mattresses with their rounder bellies and hips.
+Try adding an extra layer of egg crate or a foam topper to your mattress and make sure you have a long pillow that you can hug with your legs.
+A hot shower about an hour before you go to sleep can also make a huge difference.

-Also, be sure to empty your bladder right before you go to sleep and if you find that you are awakening to pee several times a night, you might need to restrict water intake for 2-3 hours before going to sleep.
+Also, be sure to empty your bladder right before you go to sleep and if you find that you are waking up to pee several times a night, you might need to restrict water intake for two to three hours before going to sleep.

 In rare cases, excess fatigue might indicate another problem like a thyroid abnormality or anemia; if you feel like you are more tired than the average pregnant woman, be sure to talk to your doctor.